Health & Student Information

 - The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without consent.

 Students and parents/caregivers have the right to file a complaint about an alleged failure by the District to comply with the requirements of FERPA by contacting the U.S. Department of Education at the following address:

 Washington State Law and Issaquah School District Policy require that schools have written authorization from a licensed healthcare provider and parent/caregiver on file yearly when a child needs to take medication during the school day.
 All medication must be in the original pharmacy labeled container.
 Students who carry and self-administer medication must carry only one daily dose in an original pharmacy container.
 Please note students are not allowed to carry opioid reversal medications such as Narcan (naloxone) at any time on school grounds or at school events.

 Additional information and requirements related to the administration of medication at school may be found in District Regulations and Procedures 3416 and 3416P (Medication at School), 3417 and 3417P (Catheterization), 3419 and 3419P (Self-Administration of Asthma and Anaphylaxis Medications), and 3420 and 3420P (Anaphylaxis).

 Release of Student Information

-The Issaquah School District cannot disclose personally identifiable student information or education records without the written consent of a parent, with the following exceptions:
+The Issaquah School District cannot disclose personally identifiable student information or education records without the written consent of a parent/caregiver, with the following exceptions:

 - The District may disclose education records to another school, school system, or institution of postsecondary education where the student seeks or intends to enroll, or where the student has already enrolled, as long as the disclosure is related to the student’s enrollment or transfer;